mozilla/pkipolicy/rootstore/policy.md

 corrected.
 However, a point-in-time audit does not replace the period-of-time audit.

-Audit reports which are being supplied to maintain a certificate within the Mozilla root store MUST be provided to Mozilla via the CCADB within three months of the point-in-time date or the end date of the period.
+Audit reports that are being supplied to maintain a certificate within the Mozilla root store MUST be provided to Mozilla via the CCADB within three months of the point-in-time date or the end date of the period.